fChristenson/finding-the-right-employer/README.md

 ### What to do before contacting the company

-Before you reach out to a company or you responde to a recruiter do some basic research about the nature of their business, a quick search will give you the company size and a understanding for what type of application development they do.
+Before you reach out to a company or you respond to a recruiter do some basic research about the nature of their business, a quick search will give you the company size and a understanding for what type of application development they do.

 #### Rule of thumb 3